Pharmacy Residency - Preceptor Profiles

 Stacy Brousseau, Pharm.D., BCPS

 Stacy Brousseau received her Doctor of Pharmacy degree from Ferris State University College of Pharmacy in 2013.
 Following pharmacy school, Stacy completed a one-year residency at Bronson Methodist Hospital and was subsequently hired on at Bronson as a clinical pharmacist in the Emergency Department.
-Stacy is also adjunct faculty with Ferris State University College of Pharmacy, facilitating an Emergency Medicine rotation for fourth year pharmacy students.
+Stacy is also adjunct faculty with Ferris State University College of Pharmacy, facilitating an emergency medicine rotation.
 She is also a primary preceptor for the residency program.
 Her professional memberships include ASHP, MSHP, MPA, and WMSHP.
 Stacy is currently the chairperson of the MSHP Educational Affairs Committee, a board member for WMSHP, and is actively involved in the MPA Education Task Force.

 James Curtis, Pharm.D., BCPS